AMDphreak/Open-with-Cursor/README.md

 ## Usage

-1. Installation: Run `install-open-with-cursor.exe` with administrator privileges.
+1. Installation: Run `install-open-with-cursor.exe` (no administrator privileges required).
-2. Uninstallation: Run `uninstall-open-with-cursor.exe` with administrator privileges.
+2. Uninstallation: Run `uninstall-open-with-cursor.exe` (no administrator privileges required).

+**Note:** The scripts now use `HKEY_CURRENT_USER` instead of `HKEY_CLASSES_ROOT`, making the installation user-specific and eliminating the need for administrator privileges.

 ## Source Code